Florida Mental Health Advocacy Coalition

 • Requires 988 call centers to initiate a statewide plan for interoperability between 988 and 911 so that they work together to provide the most appropriate response.

 • Requires those performing forensic evaluations (determining whether a person is competent in a court proceeding) to receive training developed by DCF regarding restoring competency, evidence-based practices, least restrictive treatment alternatives, and placement options.
 Forensic evaluators are required to receive initial and annual training.
-Evaluators are required to use information on less stringent treatment alternatives.
+Evaluators are required to use information on less restrictive treatment alternatives.

 • Requires providers contracting with DCF or a managing entity to use the Daily Living Activities-20 (DLA-20) to conduct a functional assessment for patients and for school districts to use the DLA-20 for students.